Your customers regularly identify your business by its branding which could include its business name, logo, colouring or slogan.

 If you do not register a trade mark, you risk:

-• another party registering and/or using the same or a similar mark in your business’ industry or activity.
+- another party registering and/or using the same or a similar mark in your business’ industry or activity; and

 How do you apply for a trade mark?

-We strongly recommend that you seek the assistance of a lawyer or qualified trade mark attorney in relation to an application for registration of a trade mark.
+We strongly recommend that you seek the assistance of an appropriately qualified lawyer in preparing and making any application for registration of a trade mark.
 If you would like to speak to a lawyer in our commercial team about a making a trade mark application or any other intellectual property matter, we would be more than happy to assist.
 Please do not hesitate to contact us on (03) 9822 8588 or supportteam@burkelawyers.com.au.